klsoundarya/Tales-from-South-India/README.md

 The tales-from-South-India website is for people who love to travel and want to explore unique experiences, history, culture, and nature in South India.
 It is to captivate individuals who appreciate storytelling that brings a destination to life, drawing them to explore the vibrant beauty of South India's landscapes, history, and culture through engaging narratives and insightful travel guides.

 The purpose of this website is to showcase the unique culture, heritage, and tourist attractions of South India in an effective and informative way.
-View the live site [here](https://klsoundarya.github.io/Tales-from-South-India/).

 ### Wireframes